danbev/learning-ai/notes/moe.md

 I hadn't thought about this before but in the feed-forward layer the tokens in the sequence are passed through as individual tokens and they don't "interact" with other tokens in the sequence.
-So they these operation could be different feed-forward layers which could also be on different machines to distribute the operations and memory requirements.
+So these operations could be different feed-forward layers which could also be on different machines to distribute the operations and memory requirements.

-And if we recall from the [transformer](./transformer.md) document the feed-forward layer consists of an operation that expands the dimensionality of the input tokens and then performs a non-linear operation on the expanded tokens, and then reduces their embedding back to the original.
+And if we recall from the [transformer](./architectures/transformer.md) document the feed-forward layer consists of an operation that expands the dimensionality of the input tokens and then performs a non-linear operation on the expanded tokens, and then reduces their embedding back to the original.